Cabin Counselor

 Exceptions to these requirements can be made with permission from the director, and as long as all camper and staff needs are met.

-Note: Staff that are not specifically “cabin counselors,” including activities staff and support staff, will be staying in cabins with campers, and are expected to be a part of that cabin community and assist as needed.
+Note: Staff that are not specifically “cabin counselors,” including activities staff may stay in cabins with campers, and are expected to be a part of that cabin community and assist as needed.
 Cabin counselors will be responsible for the primary needs of that cabin community.